fluent/fluent-bit-docs/pipeline/parsers/regular-expression.md

 Fluent Bit uses the [Onigmo](https://github.com/k-takata/Onigmo) regular expression library on Ruby mode.

-You can only use alphanumeric characters and underscore in group names.
+You can use only alphanumeric characters and underscore in group names.
 For example, a group name like `(?<user-name>.*)` causes an error due to the invalid dash (`-`) character.
-Use the [http://rubular.com/](http://rubular.com/) web editor to test your expressions
+Use the [Rubular](http://rubular.com/) web editor to test your expressions.

 The following parser configuration example provides rules that can be applied to an Apache HTTP Server log entry: